kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 		) t(col1)
 ```
 We just define the columns names differently.
-Note that union (all) also requires you to define the column names
+Note that union (all) also requires you to define the column names otherwise you get a "(no column name)".
+To have no column names is generally fine, especially if the query is the last resultset in the chain.
+However, if you need to use a resultset to participate in another resultset downstream and there are no column names, SQL Server will give you an error.

 ### expressions from table
 ```SQL